landlab/landlab/docs/source/getting_started/teach_yourself_landlab.rst

 The following set of steps is intended as a self-guided journey in which you will learn how to use Landlab for your research.

-You will : - Get a comprehensive overview of Landlab’s model grid, process components, and utilities. - Make different models. - Practice using Landlab to build a model on your own.
+You will : - Get a comprehensive overview of Landlab's model grid, process components, and utilities. - Make different models. - Practice using Landlab to build a model on your own.